The Outsized Charm of Tiny Montefioralle, Italy

 Visiting Montefioralle By Public Transport

-To visit Montefioralle by public transportation, you’ll first watch to navigate to the village of Greve in Chianti by bus.
+To visit Montefioralle by public transportation, you’ll first want to navigate to the village of Greve in Chianti by bus.

 READ NEXT